Apologeet.nl

 Introduction

-Anyway, instead of doing a different topic I decided to comply with her request.
-I’ll take one this topic first.
-The problem however, is that there is so much to say about it.
+Anyway, instead of doing a different topic, I decided to comply with her request.
+I’ll take on this topic first.
+The problem, however, is that there is so much to say about it.
 My last video was about 30 minutes.
-Way to big for me to upload it while I am in our village.
+Way too big for me to upload it while I am in our village.
 Good thing we were still in a bigger town.
 Nonetheless, I do not want to shorten, or hasten this subject, so I think I’ll just have to make it in another series… Sorry about that!

-During my theology studies we also had to deal with ethics and how to come to a good understanding of Biblical morality in contemporary times.
+During my theology studies, we also had to deal with ethics and how to come to a good understanding of Biblical morality in contemporary times.
 Most of the examination had to be done through essay writing.
-Often we could choose between several titles or subjects.
-I already had a hard time studying the ethical dilemmas of today’s society and dumb as I could be, I choose to write an essay on abortion.
-Back then my wife and I already had four children of our own and I just couldn’t get my head around this matter.
+We could typically choose between several titles or subjects.
+I already had a hard time studying the ethical dilemmas of today’s society and dumb as I could be, I decided to write an essay on abortion.
+Back then, my wife and I already had four children of our own, and I just couldn’t get my head around this matter.
 I wrestled, I groused at everybody, I cried, and I protested.
-On the one hand medics are capable of saving the premature, while somewhere else unborn of the same age are aborted.
+On the one hand, medics are capable of saving the premature, while somewhere else unborn of the same age are aborted.
 How do we approach human life in such?
-Or can it be that this debate is not relevant as the unborn is not human yet?
+Or can it be that this debate is not relevant, as the unborn are not human yet?
 In the end, I shouldn’t say this, it felt like giving birth to a child myself.
 All in all, I finished the essay and received a high mark.

 The Approach